karpo27/Exercism_Python/2- Numbers/1- Currency Exchange/Instructions.md

 Note: If your currency is USD and you want to exchange USD for EUR with an exchange rate of 1.20, then 1.20 USD == 1 EUR.

-2. Calculate currency left after an exchange:
+# 2. Calculate currency left after an exchange
 Create the get_change() function, taking 2 parameters:

 budget : Amount of money before exchange. exchanging_value : Amount of money that is taken from the budget to be exchanged.
 This function should return the amount of money that is left from the budget.

-3. Calculate value of bills:
+# 3. Calculate value of bills
 Create the get_value_of_bills() function, taking 2 parameters:

 denomination : The value of a single bill.